Module Editor Screen Freeze

 A plugin conflict test can be done by turning off all your plugins, then checking to see if the issue is resolved.

-If the issue returns, there is a very good chance the last plugin you reactivated is the source of the conflict.
+If the issue returns, there is a good chance the last plugin you reactivated is the source of the conflict.

 Theme Conflict Test

-To test if there is a conflict with your currently active theme, try activating an alternative theme then check if the problem goes away.
+To test if there is a conflict with your currently active theme, try activating an alternative theme, then check if the problem goes away.

 Solution 5: Check for WordPress Theme or Plugin Updates